eclipse-zenoh/zenoh-demos/zenoh-tetris/README.md

         1: avocado at tetris/5c68ee21-e5da-4c07-9a1a-45b9657889fe
         ```

         Select server and play.
-Selecting 'ALL' means sending client's actions and receiving picture from to all servers at the same time.
+Selecting 'ALL' means sending client's actions and receiving picture to all servers at the same time.